 Conditions for obtaining an B licence

-Parties with a B licence can also transport gas to a transfer point with a local network operator (LDC exit point).
-In addition to the requirements for the A licence, the following conditions apply:
+Parties with a B license can also transport gas to a transfer point with a local network operator (LDC exit point).

 - A creditworthiness of €50,000 is reserved for OV exit contracts for parties with an LB licence.

-- You have an EAN code, which can be applied for at EAN-Nederland http://www.gs1.nl.
+- You have an EAN code, which can be applied for at EAN-Nederland.

 - You participate in electronic communication with respect to allocations.
 You need to perform a test to be certified for the messaging process, which is facilitated by EDSN.